emilyanndavis/drafty/README.md

 Drafty attempts to answer the question: "Just how drafty is it in that drafty room of the house?"
 A Raspberry Pi is installed in a poorly insulated enclosed porch and periodically takes readings of the ambient temperature, humidity, and light levels.
 For comparison with outdoor conditions, local weather data is retrieved from the National Weather Service.

 ## About this site
-This site is built with [Jekyll](https://jekyllrb.com/).
-The homepage provides the most recently collected data, while the history page provides a running log of all data collected so far.
+The Drafty website is an interface for exploring the data that has been collected by the Raspberry Pi.
+The homepage (also called "Latest") provides the most recently collected data, the History page provides a log of all data collected so far, and the Stats page provides some summary statistics calculated from the entire collection of data.

+This site is built with [Jekyll](https://jekyllrb.com/), and you can find the site's full [source code on GitHub](https://github.com/emilyanndavis/drafty).

 ## About the data
 ### Indoor data collection